Nuclear Weapons Policy Fund

 Matthew Gentzel

-NUCLEAR WEAPONS POLICY PROGRAMME OFFICER
+NUCLEAR WEAPONS POLICY PROGRAM OFFICER

-Matthew conducts grant investigations for Longview’s programme on nuclear weapons policy and co-manages Longview’s Nuclear Weapons Policy Fund.
-His prior work spanned emerging technology threat and policy assessment, with a particular focus on how advancements in AI may shape the future of influence operations, nuclear strategy, and cyber attacks.
+Matthew conducts grant investigations for Longview’s program on nuclear weapons policy and co-manages Longview’s Nuclear Weapons Policy Fund.
+His prior work spanned emerging technology threats and policy assessment, with a particular focus on how advancements in AI may shape the future of influence operations, nuclear strategy, and cyber attacks.
 He has worked as a policy researcher with OpenAI, as an analyst in the US Department of Defense’s Innovation Steering Group, and as a director of research and analysis at the US National Security Commission on Artificial Intelligence.
 Matthew holds an MA in strategic studies and international economics from Johns Hopkins SAIS and a BS in fire protection engineering from the University of Maryland.